martinra/facileLLM.nvim/README.md

 ### `add_visual_as_input_query_and_append`

-In visual mode, add the selected text as inputfor the current session, then query the model for a response, and once this response is completed insert it after the selection.
+In visual mode, add the selected text as input for the current session, then query the model for a response, and once this response is completed insert it after the selection.